 Despite borrowing principles of the Finnish education system, we have great pride in our country and the strong foundations that have established our freedoms.
 We feel that it is essential for even our youngest students to develop a strong understanding of their civic responsibilities.

-Students will gain experience in technical, textile, and culinary education.
+Students at Copper Island Academy gain experience in a variety of areas, including technical, textile, and culinary education.
 These age-appropriate programs are designed to expand students’ technical and life skills, while simultaneously building 21st century competencies by promoting student independence, collaboration, communication, and critical thinking.